nikitavoloboev/data/docs/economy/finance.md

 As mentioned above, I want to build an app that would automate all things financing, safe investing & bookkeeping for me.
 Where tax is optimized based on all information that is available to me and payment of tax is easy as all the bookkeeping details are neatly organized.

 [Fey](https://www.feyapp.com/) app looks interesting in this regard although it's focused on investing.
+Also [Mercury](https://mercury.com/) seems like a great bank I might move to.
+I am still new to managing finances in startups.

 The app should:

 1. Read live data from my bank(s)
-2. All expeses automatically categorized (I should be able to instantly see how much was spent on what and how that change over last month or any other time period) (can get categories either from bank itself or write my own classifier)
+2. All expenses automatically categorized (I should be able to instantly see how much was spent on what and how that change over last month or any other time period) (can get categories either from bank itself or write my own classifier)
 3. Ability to make projections based on historical data
 4. Ability to set goals on total value of assets
 5. Ability to set limits on categories and ideally have the bank enforce those limits or at least remind me when I went over the limit as the app reads live data from the bank as each transaction gets made